MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="popcount"></a>`popcount`

-Count the number of set bits in an unsigned integer.
+Count the number of set bits in an unsigned integer value.

 ```cpp
 template<class T>